matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

  * If the `m.call.invite` event has `version` `1`, a client wishing to reject a call instead sends an `m.call.reject` event.
 This rejects the call on all devices, but if another device has already sent an accept, it disregards the reject and carries on.
-The reject has an `answer_id` just like an answer, and the caller acks it just like an answer.
-If the other client that had already sent an answer sees the caller ack the reject instead of its answer, it ends the call.
+The reject has an `answer_id` just like an answer, and the caller sends a `select_answer` for it just like an answer.
+If the other client that had already sent an answer sees the caller select the reject response instead of its answer, it ends the call.
  * If the `m.call.invite` event has `version` `0`, the callee send an `m.call.hangup` event before.

 Example: